stormpath/stormpath.github.io/client-api/product-guide/latest/_sources/configuration.txt

 Updating the Configuration via REST
 ===================================

-Although it is recommended that you use the Admin Console (jakub.todo) to configure your Client API, the following settings can be updated via an HTTP POST:
+Although it is recommended that you use the `Admin Console <https://docs.stormpath.com/console/product-guide/latest/applications.html#managing-an-application-s-client-api-configuration>`__ to configure your Client API, the following settings can be updated via an HTTP POST:

 - ``status``
 - ``oauth2``